cerner/terra-framework/packages/terra-application/src/terra-dev-site/doc/application/ApplicationLoadingOverlay.md

 |`show(String key, String message)`|A function that will present a loading overlay for the given key.
 The key should be unique (namespace appropriately).
 If an overlay is already presented with the same message, no action is performed.|
 |`hide(String key)`|A function that will remove the loading overlay for the given key.
 If no overlay is presented, no action is performed.|

 > Note: While the ApplicationLoadingOverlayContext can be used directly, usage of the ApplicationLoadingOverlay is strongly recommended to ensure that the loading overlays are shown and hidden properly.
-If used directly, proper cleanup during the component unmount lifecycle must be ensured.
+When using the ApplicationLoadingOverlayContext directly, removal of loading overlays (using `hide`) during unmount lifecycles must be ensured.